-Where Tesla started the industry is now keen to follow in an electric gold-rush.
-New models are being introduced every month covering a range of different requirements.
-Bigger and more powerful batteries are bridging the range gap to fossil fuelled vehicles.
+Where Tesla started the industry is now keen to follow in an electric gold rush.
+The introduction of new models every month means the market is constantly evolving, covering a range of requirements.
+In addition, bigger and more powerful batteries are bridging the range gap to fossil-fuelled vehicles.

-If you are looking at your first electric vehicle then read on as we have all the information you will need to make your decision.
+If you are looking at your first electric vehicle, read on as we have all the information you will need to decide.

 Types of Electric Vehicles